mguinness/KestrelWAF/README.md

 That project [README](https://github.com/runxc1/MicroRuleEngine/blob/master/README.md) covers the different kinds of expressions that can be used, so I'd encourage you to read that beforehand.

+The inclusion of a boolean Negate field has been added to that library, allowing the result of a rule to be inverted which provides further versatility.

 Rules will then be defined and stored in the appsettings.json file using ASP.NET Core [Configuration](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-5.0#bind-hierarchical-configuration-data-using-the-options-pattern) options pattern.

 An instance of the WebRequest class is created for each request which exposes fields like URL, IP address, user agent etc. for the rules engine to interact with.